 Safety is Our #1 Priority

-We want people to live healthy lives.
+At Cargill, we want people to live healthy lives.
 That’s why producing safe and high-quality supplement ingredients like EpiCor fermentate is an absolute priority to us.
 EpiCor has several published human clinical trials and a series of safety studies published in the International Journal of Toxicology.

 Not only do we have the science for safety, EpiCor fermentate is made in the USA in a state-of the-art facility located in Ankeny, Iowa.
 Our facility follows all current Good Manufacturing Practices, which is regularly certified by NSF.
 There is also a HACCP plan in place for the production of EpiCor.

 EpiCor fermentate is also Non-GMO Project Verified, Self-affirmed GRAS, Vegan, Gluten-Free, OU Kosher, BSE/TSE-Free and Halal.

 The combined research, high-quality manufacturing facilities, certification and designations support that EpiCor fermentate is safe for consumption by healthy adults and children.